 It is the requirement of the architect, engineer, building and/or building owner to understand and specify the design requirements necessary for the project.
-Because of continuing program of research, development, and building code progression; specifications are subject to change without notice.
+Because of the continuing program of research, development, and building code progression, specifications are subject to change without notice.

 Detailed Building Specifications

 _________________________________ Building Location

 _________________________________ Building Usage

 _________________________________ Building Length

 _________________________________ Building Eave Height

 _________________________________ Building Eave Clearance

 _________________________________ Building Eave Width

 _________________________________ Building End Wall #1, see attached DWG1